FusionAuth/fusionauth-site/site/_posts/2020-08-11-advanced-registration-form.md

 registration.data.minprice=Where are you looking?
 ```

-Then you'll want to add validation messages to the section starting with
+Then you'll want to add validation messages to the section starting with:
 ```
 # Custom Registration form validation errors.
 ```

 You can examine the `Default validation errors` section for an example of all the errors that you can handle.
+Password rules can be quite complex and are set in the tenant settings, but the other fields should all be validated via messages here.
+XXX
 You may append the fieldname to provide more specific errors.
 For example:

 ```
 [blank]registration.data.minprice=Minimum home price required